 During the last few years, I have written for a variety of popular science magazines, blogs and web pages.
 For “Scientific American – Mind” I wrote an article with Alex Holcombe, University of Sydney, about the differences and similarities between cameras and eyes.
 That article also got translated into German.
 Of course, my book “The Camera and the Brain” (see below) is dealing with a similar topic.

-For the German edition of Scientific American Mind, “Spektrum der Wissenschaft – Gehirn & Geist” I wrote these articles on an enigmatic brain region called the claustrum, and on dendrites.
+For the German edition of Scientific American Mind, “Spektrum der Wissenschaft – Gehirn & Geist” I wrote these articles on an enigmatic brain region called the claustrum, on dendrites. and on neurodegenerative diseases.
 For a while I was writing for scubadiverlife.com, about amazing dive sites in Australia (another one) and the Philippines, about gobies, dragonets, red indian fish, hyperbaric medicine and the perfect body for diving.
 And I wrote this article about photographing the wildlife on really deep dives for a popular photo webpage.

 This is an excellent new book about wreck diving in the Philippines, written by Stefan Baehr, with a chapter about wrecks as marine life magnets by myself.
 The book has great pictures, mostly by Stefan, and it‘s both well written and very informative.
 There are lots of details about the history of all these cool wrecks as well as about the diving and travel logistics.
 It‘s in German – an English version will be published sometime in 2017!